raw-leak/rivulex/README.md

 ### Key Features:
-- **At-Least-Once Delivery**: Rivulex ensures that every message is delivered at least once, making it suitable for scenarios where message loss is unacceptable.
+- **At-Least-Once Delivery**: Rivulex ensures that every event is delivered at-least-once, making it suitable for scenarios where event loss is unacceptable.
-- **FIFO Messaging**: Leveraging Redis Streams, Rivulex provides a FIFO (First-In-First-Out) order for message processing, ensuring predictable and reliable message handling.
+- **FIFO Messaging**: Leveraging Redis Streams, Rivulex provides a FIFO (First-In-First-Out) order for event processing, ensuring predictable and reliable event handling.
 - **Distributed and Scalable**: Built to handle horizontal scaling, Rivulex supports the creation of consumer groups, allowing you to efficiently scale out your messaging system across multiple instances.
 - **Flexible Configuration**: Easily configure timeouts, blocking behavior, retries, and more to tailor the system to your specific needs.
-- **Error Handling and Logging**: Integrates customizable error handling and logging, providing insights into message processing and failures.
+- **Error Handling and Logging**: Integrates customizable error handling and logging, providing insights into event processing and failures.

 ### Use Cases:
-- **Event-Driven Architectures**: Perfect for building systems that rely on events and need reliable message delivery.
+- **Event-Driven Architectures**: Perfect for building systems that rely on events and need reliable event delivery.
 - **Microservices**: Facilitates communication between microservices in distributed systems.
 - **Real-Time Data Processing**: Suitable for applications that require real-time processing and streaming of data.